-Lease Relocation Alternative (Alternative 2)
+Preferred Alternative - Lease Relocation Alternative (Alternative 2)

-Under the Lease Relocation Alternative, all tenants, including USCIS, would relocate to Class A lease space primarily within Orange County.
-The entire CHFB site would then be reported as excess and disposed in accordance with the federal disposal process.
+Under the Preferred Alternative, all tenants, including USCIS, would relocate to Class A lease space primarily within Orange County.
+The entire CHFB site would then be reported as excess and disposed in accordance with federal policy.